helidon-io/helidon/tests/benchmark/jmh/README.md

 non-interned values.

 - `hpackIndexedGet` and `qpackIndexedGet` read valid static indexes used for request/response fields and name references.
-  HPACK uses a map; QPACK uses an immutable list.
+  They call each protocol's production indexed lookup.
 Some indexed entries have different values between protocols.
 - `qpackArrayGetControl` reads a benchmark-only array containing the same QPACK entry objects.
 This is an array-access control, including the same input selection, rather than a replacement production implementation with identical checks.
 - `hpackEncodingLookup` and `qpackEncodingLookup` find an exact match, fall back to a name match, or report a miss.